Characterizing quantum synchronization in the van der Pol oscillator via tomogram and photon correlation

 Here, $\mathbb{X}_{\theta}\left|X_{\theta}, \theta\right\rangle=X_{\theta}\left|X_{\theta}, \theta\right\rangle$ with

 where $\mathcal{A}_{nm}=\frac{2^{\frac{n}{2}-m}\sqrt{(n+2m)!}}{\pi^{\frac{1}{4}}n!m!}X^n_\theta e^{[i(n+2m)\theta+im\pi-\frac{X^2_{\theta}}{2}]}$.

 Nonclassicality quantifier derived directly from the tomogram offers a practical framework to investigate QS.
-For a better understanding of the nonclassical area of a single-mode field, it is defined as \cite{Rohith2023}
+For a better understanding of the nonclassical area of a single mode field, it is defined as \cite{Rohith2023}

 where \(\Delta X_{\theta}\) is the standard deviation in the measurement of the rotated quadrature operator $\mathbb{X}_{\theta}$.
 Defined through quadrature fluctuations, $\delta = 0$ for classical states and $\delta \ne 0$ for genuinely nonclassical states, with higher values indicating stronger nonclassical character.
 Unlike indicators that may also respond to classical statistical mixtures, \(\delta\) effectively filters out classicality and captures intrinsic quantum features.